Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Mana

 Mana is a resource that is used to play cards from the Main Deck.
-If a players has unspent mana at the end of their turn, that mana is lost.
-Players start at 1 mana, and the amount of mana they gain per turn increases every turn, up to  a maximum of 10.
+It is earned at a rate of a flat 4 mana per turn, but can be banked for use in the following turn, up to a maximum of 10 mana.

 ### Destiny

 Destiny is a resource that is used to play cards from the Destiny Deck.
 Unlike mana, Players do not gain Destiny automatically at the start of their turn.
-Instead, they may chose to use their *Resource Acrtion* to gain Destiny.
-Some card effects may add or remove a player's Destiny.
+Instead, they may chose to use their *Resource Action* to gain Destiny.
+In addition, some card effects may add or remove a player's Destiny.

 ### Elements